Zhen-Su/Maze-Hunt/README.md

 * Version2.0: The items can generate in the same location on the map.

   * 2.0.1 fix bugs on pick up items (include coin)
-  * 2.0.2 merge two type of message(CollectMessage & ItemCollectedMessage), make code more readable.
+  * 2.0.2 integrate with timer and animations
   *